partha-bro/study-repo/ubuntu/README.md

 ### How to open the task manager in linux?

-    $ htop
+    $ top   [ In build command ]
-    if command is not found then install it
+    $ htop  [ Better graphics task manager than <top> ] if command is not found then install it
         $ sudo apt install htop

-### How to check prev command and how to directly run that command?
-    A. `history` command is use to show your all prev typing command in git terminal.
-    B. `!` this exponential symbol with your number of cammand hit run that command.

-        example:
-                $ history
-                    1. ls
-                    2. whoami
-                    3. history

-                $ !2<enter>
-                    result of whoami command

 ### How to change mozila firefox browser css?

     URL: https://www.ghacks.net/2019/05/24/firefox-69-userchrome-css-and-usercontent-css-disabled-by-default/

 ### How can I fix this?
-E: Could not get lock /var/lib/dpkg/lock - open (11 Resource temporarily unavailable) E: Unable to lock the administration directory (/var/lib/dpkg/) is another process using it?
+- [E: Could not get lock /var/lib/dpkg/lock - open (11 Resource temporarily unavailable) E: Unable to lock the administration directory (/var/lib/dpkg/) is another process using it?]

     $ sudo rm /var/lib/dpkg/lock-frontend
     $ sudo rm /var/lib/dpkg/lock